joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 Adding new seed to user
 ----------------------

 "~~At the moment you need to add your token codes to the repository with external process.
-I will create some kind of registeration flow to the IdP.~~   "
+I will create some kind of registeration flow to the IdP.~~"

-At the time of writing, I have no plans to impelement a registration process within the IdP for the seed.
+I have no plans to impelement a registration process within the IdP for the seed.
 This can (and should?) be handled elsewhere/via some outside process.
 The IdP should be used for login events, not account management.

 That said, there's a helper application in EncryptionHelpers that will generate 16character strings that can be used as seeds, along with an encrypted value for insertion into the database.
 The key used for encryption is hardcoded.
+In addition, it will also print out a url which can be used as input for a QR code generator.

 You can build the helper:
 cd EncryptionHelpers